Checks meaning, not just syntax

 Why ZemDomu

-ZemDomu: Tracks semantic issues across imports so problems are caught where the full tree is composed.
+ZemDomu: Follows imported components so issues are caught where the full tree is composed, not only in isolated files.

-ZemDomu: Uses the same rules in VS Code, CLI, and GitHub Action to reduce drift between local and CI results.
+ZemDomu: Uses the same rules engine in VS Code, CLI, and GitHub Action to keep local and CI expectations aligned.

 SEO and accessibility